SKIMS

 4. Building a Launch Timeline – Developed a tailored product rollout, launch style, and channel strategy for two distinct consumer segments.
 Created a forward-looking roadmap outlining survey validation, product expansion, and market evaluation milestones.

 • Final deliverables included a CEO-ready insights report and a polished slide deck, earning me a certificate in Consumer Behavior and Market Analysis.
-My research unlocked a key strategic opportunity in the U.S. market for SKIMS to position shapewear toward both lifestyle-conscious and identity-first consumers—unified by a shared desire for functionality and brand authenticity.
+My research unlocked a key strategic opportunity in the U.S. market for SKIMS to position shapewear toward both lifestyle-conscious and identity-first consumers.
 The final deck featured a dual-line product launch tailored to each audience segment, a detailed launch timeline, and a full risk-mitigation plan.

 The narrative-building process involved multiple creative iterations, collaborating with partners and leveraging AI-powered tools to shape a compelling brand pitch.
 The process involved blending data analysis, brand strategy, and storytelling to support a rebrand for a global consumer brand.
-I learned how to segment audiences, translate insights into actionable narratives, and build creative assets that aligned with brand identity—skills that are essential in consumer-facing brand strategy.
+I learned how to segment audiences, translate insights into actionable narratives, and build creative assets that aligned with brand identity.

 SKIMS Strategic Campaign Slide deck